Shia Muslims in the Arab world: Saudi Arabia

-The Shias of Saudi Arabia form a majority in Eastern Province, although large numbers are scattered throughout the kingdom.
-According to recent reports, Shias make up between 10%-15% of total population of kingdom.
+Saudi Shias are largely concentrated in Eastern Province and are Baharna.
+They make up the majority in al-Qatif and half of the population of Al-Ahsa.
+There is also a small Twelver Shia minority in Medina (called the Nakhawila).
+Sizable Isma'ili communities also live in Najran along the border with Yemen.
+An estimated 5–10% of citizens in Saudi Arabia are Shia Muslims.

+In the Kingdom of Saudi Arabia, the treatment of its Shia population has been a subject of scrutiny, with claims of a perceived status as second-class citizens.
+Restrictions on the construction of Shia mosques beyond the eastern province and the prohibition of Husainyas have been reported.
+Furthermore, the Saudi government has been accused of engaging in a propaganda campaign against Shia Muslims, employing derogatory terms such as "idolaters" and "mushriks."

+Notably, the Saudi government has implemented a ban on marriage between Shias and Sunnis, fostering additional tensions between the two communities.
+The issue extends beyond domestic matters, as the transnational affiliations of Shiites with religious authorities in other nations have been used as a basis for accusations of disloyalty and even treason against Saudi Shiites.

+Additionally, the absence of religious seminaries in Saudi Arabia contributes to the challenges faced by the Shia community in pursuing their religious education.
+These multifaceted issues reflect the complexities surrounding the status and treatment of Shia Muslims within the Kingdom, warranting attention and analysis.

 Iraq

-Iraqi Shia majority is predominantly situated in the central and southern part of Iraq, in Baghdad (the capital) and all throughout the center and the south.
+Iraqi Shias are predominantly situated in the southern part of Iraq.

-Saddam Hussein and his 15 former aides, including Ali Hassan al-Majid, were held responsible for their role in the suppression of a Shia uprising and the deaths of 60,000 to 100,000 people.
-The trial took place in Baghdad in August 2007.
-Al-Majid had been already sentenced to death in June 2007 for genocide against the Kurds.
+Saddam Hussein and his 15 former aides, including Ali Hassan al-Majid (known as Chemical Ali), were held responsible for their role in the suppression of a Shia uprising and the deaths of 60,000 to 100,000 people.
+The trial of Chemical Ali took place in Baghdad in August 2007.

 Unlike other sects of Islam, the Shias of Iraq have been treated horrifically under the regime of Saddam Hussein, when many Iraqi Shī‘as of Persian descent were expelled from the country in the 1980s, despite being the majority of the country at 60%.
 Reports indicated that no neighborhood was left intact after the 1991 uprising in Karbala.
 In the vicinity of the shrines of Husayn ibn Ali and Abbas ibn Ali, most of the buildings surrounding the shrines were completely reduced to rubble.
 The shrines themselves were scarred from bullet marks and tank fire.
-They were, however, quickly restored by Shiite Donations.

 In December 2005, workers maintaining water pipes 500 meters from the Imam Hussein Shrine unearthed a mass grave containing dozens of bodies, apparently those of Shiites killed after the uprising.